gradgrind/minion/README.md

  - minion_cxx: The state information is held in class instances.
 This is a redesign using more C++ features.
 It shares data without using the standard C++ mechanism (shared_ptr).
 The memory is managed as a complete structure, rather than managing the MValue elements individually.

  - minion_cxx_shared: another rewrite, this time using shared_ptr.

+Along with the Go version, gominion, minion_cxx_shared has received the most attention.
+Algorithmically these two are very close to each other.

 I have tried to provide helpful error messages, but no i18n is supported at present.